milvus-io/milvus-docs/site/en/adminGuide/stream_storage_operator.md

 # Configure Stream Storage with Milvus Operator

-Milvus uses Pulsar or Kafka for managing logs of recent changes, outputting stream logs, and providing log subscriptions.
-Pulsar is the default stream storage system.
+Milvus uses RocksMQ, Pulsar or Kafka for managing logs of recent changes, outputting stream logs, and providing log subscriptions.
 This topic introduces how to configure stream storage dependencies when you install Milvus with Milvus Operator.

 This topic assumes that you have deployed Milvus Operator.